GameBuilda/HumanoidController-API/README.md

 ```
 Just like DamageOptions.
 This will return a new table full of defaults which you can modify.
 This is used for further customization in ```controller:GiveHeal()``` as it takes a healing options as the 3rd parameter.
 The healing options include :
--Healing Tweens (modify using HealingTweenInfo)
+- Healing Tweens (modify using HealingTweenInfo)
--Insta heal (instead of :TakeDamage(math.huge), you can just use the InstaFullHeal boolean option to give Humanoid.Health amount of healing.)
+- Insta heal (instead of :TakeDamage(math.huge), you can just use the InstaFullHeal boolean option to give Humanoid.Health amount of healing.)
--Shared heal (a table full of humanoid controllers.
+- Shared heal (a table full of humanoid controllers.
 When :GiveHeal is called, it calculates whatever missing health is left then calls :GiveHeal to each one of them splitting the amount of the missing health as heal)

 3. Teams and Friendly-Fire System